 Four days later, he got hit again during a Thursday night game at Cincinnati in which he was briefly knocked unconscious and was taken off the field on a stretcher.
 As he lay on the turf, his fingers displayed what’s known as the “fencing response,” which typically indicates a serious neurological issue.
 That time, he was placed in the concussion protocol.

 Tagovailoa’s situation sparked quick and significant changes to the concussion protocols by the NFL and the NFL Players Association.
 The most notable addition was that an abnormality of balance and/or stability would be a symptom prohibiting a player from returning to a game.

 Since then, Tagovailoa said he has spoken to numerous neurologists whom he said do not believe he would be more susceptible to head injuries than any other player moving forward, nor would he be at a higher risk for chronic traumatic encephalopathy (CTE), which is the brain disease associated with repeated blows to the head.

 “It’s only when you’re constantly hitting your head against something.
 I think that tailors more toward linebackers, O-linemen, D-linemen, guys that are constantly going at it,” Tagovailoa said.
 “That also played into the factor of my decision-making and wanting to come back and play.”

 Despite the injuries, the Dolphins have said they are committed to Tagovailoa.
 In March, Miami picked up the fifth-year option on his rookie contract after he set career highs in passing touchdowns, passing yards and passer rating in a breakout season.

-Tagovailoa, who Miami drafted fifth overall in 2020, will enter the fourth year of his rookie deal this upcoming season and will be guaranteed $23.2 million.
+Tagovailoa, who was drafted fifth overall by Miami in 2020, will enter the fourth year of his rookie deal this upcoming season and will be guaranteed $23.2 million.